-Many dog and cat owners are torn between using conventional flea treatments or a natural, nontoxic solution.
+Many dog and cat owners are torn between using conventional flea and tick treatments or a natural, nontoxic solution.
 Chemical treatments are strongly encouraged by our veterinarians and anyone who has dealt with a flea infestation in their home has little desire to ever go through that ordeal again.
 But there are healthier ways for both you and your pet to deal with pesty fleas.

 Fleas are a fact of life and are going to hitchhike onto your pet and into your house.
 The key to controlling them is first to have a good vacuum cleaner and to use it diligently.
 Most of the flea problem people have isn't on their pets but in their carpets, furniture and crevices in the form of eggs and larvae stages.